KaranBKataria/SkyFall/README.md

 SkyFall is a Python-based library for simulating and predicting the crash site of a de-orbiting satellite on the equator of a spherical, rotating Earth.
 The package is by default based on the [ISEE-3](https://science.nasa.gov/mission/isee-3-ice/) satellite.

-For more details about the underlying functionality, assumptions and more, please see the documentation markdown file.
+For more details about the underlying functionality, arguments, assumptions and more, please see the documentation markdown file.

 ## Getting started